stephenh/tessell/docs/forms.md

 * Values--each line has a value, e.g. a text box for first name
 * Errors--each line has a list of errors, e.g. "Required"

-(Note that [FormLine][FormLine] is a generic interface, so is not required to have labels/values/errors, which is convenient for custom form lines, say if you needed a `DashedFormLine` to draw a solid `hr` between two sections of your form.)
+(Note that [FormLine][FormLine] is a generic interface, so is not required to have labels/values/errors.
+This is convenient for extremely customized form lines, say if you needed a `DashedFormLine` to draw a solid `hr` between two sections of your form.)

 With these set of assumptions about form structure, FormPresenter then provides interfaces and some default implementations to generic tie them together in a coherent way.